PatrickCoakley23/Angels_Breath/README.md

 It is an integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
 In simple terms, it is a combination of simple login and registration along with social authentication system.
 Django-Allauth is the most popular Django package used for Authentication purposes.

 You can stick to their pre-defined templates or customize them to your liking.
-For this project i modified the all-auth templates slightly by downloading [Bootstrap's]( https://getbootstrap.com/) crispy forms.
+For this project I modified the all-auth templates slightly by downloading [Bootstrap's]( https://getbootstrap.com/) crispy forms.
 Allauth handles all the issues surrounding forgotten passwords, email confirmations etc.

 Authentication was a major requirement for my website as users must be registered and logged in, in order to sign up to a subscription.